project-error/projecterror.dev/docs/npwd/faq.md

 ### Event playerJoining was not safe for net

-You need to update your artefacts to a version beyond `3622`.
-Don’t know your artefact version?
+You need to update your artifacts to a version beyond `3622`.
+Don’t know your artifact version?
 Type `version` into your console.

 Click [here](https://runtime.fivem.net/artifacts/fivem/build_server_windows/master/?) to download the latest.